-The Holi festival is the colourful spring celebration that takes place every year around the vast cities and villages of India and signifies the triumph of good over evil!
+The Holi festival is the colourful spring celebration that takes place every year around the vast cities and villages of India, signifying the triumph of good over evil.
 The root of the celebration comes from a few different and interwoven Hindu legendary tales but is always looked forward to by locals and travellers to India alike.
-As it takes place at the beginning of spring, it also celebrates love and fertility, and is generally celebrated more in the north of the country than in the south.
+As it takes place at the beginning of spring, it also celebrates love and fertility and is generally celebrated more in the north of the country than in the south.
 It is also celebrated in Nepal.

 When is Holi celebrated?

-The Holi festival is celebrated every year, when we say goodbye to winter and welcome the season of spring with new life and love.
+The Holi festival, also locally referred to ‘happy Holi’, is celebrated every year, when we say goodbye to winter and welcome the season of spring with new life and love.
 This usually falls over the end of February or throughout March every year, around the spring equinox in the northern hemisphere.
-In 2017, the festival was held from the 12th to 13th of March, and in 2018, it will fall between the 1st and 2nd of March.
+Dates will vary slightly as the years progress, so make sure to check the exact dates ahead of time if you’re planning to visit India for this colourful festival.

 Why should you go?